Mbed-TLS/mbedtls/docs/4.0-migration-guide/rng-removal.md

 ### Removal of `mbedtls_ssl_conf_rng`

-`mbedtls_ssl_conf_rng` has been removed from the library as its sole purpose is to configure RNG for ssl and this is no longer required.
+`mbedtls_ssl_conf_rng()` has been removed from the library.
+Its sole purpose was to configure the RNG used for TLS, but now the PSA Crypto random generator is used throughout the library.